Software

 FlagDefaultDescription

---device DEVICEpieeg16pieeg8, pieeg16, or ironbci8
+--device DEVICEpieeg16pieeg8, pieeg16, ironbci8, or ironbci32

 --host HOST0.0.0.0Bind address